Abstract-Tech/community-theme-tutor/README.md

 tutor dev start lms authn
 ```

-Then to start the MFE mounting our local fork:
+Then start the profile MFE mounting our local fork in a different shell:

 ```
-cd mfe/frontend-app-profile
-npm install
-tutor dev start --mount=. profile
+mfe_dev profile
 ```

 It's important that MFE directories names start with the `frontend-app` magic words, otherwise this won't work.